Why you can’t stop data breaches – Part I

 This simplified diagram below helps explain some of the gaps in the above security approaches.

-As you can see, anyone inside the network or moving laterally or with privileged access can gain access to data in the clear.
+As you can see, anyone inside the network or moving laterally or with privileged access can gain access and exposes data in the clear.
 The encryption at-rest and TDE encryption methods are container-based encryption methods that will do nothing to stop this access.
-In other words, once you have access and you’re in the network, you’re in.
+In other words, once you have access and you’rein the network, you’re in.

-If your organization operates under an assume breach posture or zero trust model, then the only logical approach, given the above scenario, is to protect your data using data-centric protections as a last line of defense.
-Alternatively, you can accept the risks and grant that your organization will be one of the many that gets breached or re-breached going forward.
+If your organization operates under an assumed breach posture or zero trust model, then the only logical approach, given the above scenario, is to protect your data using data-centric protections as a last line of defense.